Starmer defends China policy despite concerns over challenge posed by Beijing

 “And so the story, I can understand why it’s been about Prince Andrew, but it’s not really about Prince Andrew.
 It’s about the way the Chinese Communist Party is seeking to exert influence here in the United Kingdom.”

-Nigel Farage has said his Reform UK party is prepared to use parliamentary privilege to name the alleged agent, known only as H6, in the chamber unless the courts lift an anonymity order that protects his identity.
+Nigel Farage has said his Reform UK party is prepared to use parliamentary privilege to name H6 in the chamber unless the courts lift an anonymity order that protects his identity.

 H6 was first excluded from Britain by then-home secretary Suella Braverman in 2023, when the Home Office said he was believed to have carried out “covert and deceptive activity” for the Chinese Communist Party.